nikomatsakis/babysteps/source/_posts/2016-05-04-non-lexical-lifetimes-based-on-liveness.markdown

 (If we did so, then any use of `tuple` would be considered a "gen" of both `tuple.0` and `tuple.1`, and any write to `tuple` would be considered a "kill" of both.)
-This would probably subsume and be compatible with the fragment logic used for [dynamic drop][], so it could be a net simplification.
+This would probably subsume and be compatible with the fragment logic used for [dynamic drop][RFC 320], so it could be a net simplification.

 ### Destructors

 One further wrinkle that I did not discuss is that any struct with a destructor encounters special rules.
 This is because the destructor may access the references in the struct.
-These rules are colloquially called "dropck", and they basically state that when we create some variable `x` whose type `T` has a destructor, then `T` must *strictly* outlive the scope of `x`.
+These rules were specified in [RFC 1238][dropck] but are colloquially called ["dropck"][dropck].
+They basically state that when we create some variable `x` whose type `T` has a destructor, then `T` must outlive the *parent* scope of `x`.
 That is, the references in `x` don't have to just be valid for the scope of `x`, they have to be valid for *longer* than the scope of `x`.

-In some sense, this rule remains unchanged by all I've discussed here.
+In some sense, the dropck rules remains unchanged by all I've discussed here.
 But in another sense dropck may stop being a special case.
 The reason is that, in [MIR][], all drops are made explicit in the [control-flow graph][CFG], and hence if a variable `x` has a destructor, that should show us as "just another use" of `x`, and thus cause the lifetime of any references within to be naturally extended to cover that destructor.
 I admit I haven't had time to dig into a lot of examples here: destructors are historically a very subtle case.

 ### Implementation ramifications